 - Nominate a topic for ICER to review

 Potential Budget Impact Threshold Updated for 2023-2024

 ICER is committed to ensuring its methods and processes are aligned with current information on the health care environment in the US.
-In May 2019, ICER decreased its annual budget impact threshold for prescription drug therapies from $991 million to $819 million.
-This update reflects the increased rate of FDA approvals blended over the last five years for which data exist, as well as new estimates for US medical spending, spending on prescription drugs and drugs administered by providers, and the five-year average annual growth in gross domestic product (GDP) blended over the last five years for which data exist.
+In July 2021, ICER updated its annual budget impact threshold for prescription drug therapies from $819 million to $734 million.
+This update reflects the annual number of FDA approvals blended over the last five years for which data exist, as well as estimates for US medical spending, spending on prescription drugs and drugs administered by providers, and the five-year average annual growth in gross domestic product (GDP) blended over the last five years for which data exist.
 We note that the change in GDP was negative when comparing 2020 to 2019.
 As opposed to using a negative GDP percent change value, we assigned a 0% change for the year 2020 and we averaged over five years so as to minimize the impact that a global pandemic had on our updated estimates.

 When clinical experts involved in the ICER review suggest that uptake of a new drug over a five-year period should be at a level that would likely exceed our potential budget impact threshold, ICER’s report will highlight the risk for short-term affordability and associated access challenges that should be addressed by policymakers.
 The report will also include the maximum percentage of eligible patients who would be able to receive the therapy, at multiple possible price points, without exceeding the threshold.
 However, the intent of the budget impact analysis is neither to provide a precise projection of likely market nor to provide estimates of commonly reported budget impact metrics (e.g., net cost per-member per-month).

-The budget impact threshold will continue to be calculated as double the average net budget impact that would contribute to overall health care cost growth exceeding the anticipated growth in the US economy.
+The budget impact threshold will continue to be calculated as double the average net budget impact that would contribute to overall health care cost growth exceeding current growth in the US economy.
 Updated calculations with sources for data are shown below.